The Dark Side of Radiology:

 Multispecialty After-Hours Imaging

-The paradigm shift from volume to value, with an intense focus on quality of care, customer service, appropriateness, patient throughput and timeliness has resulted in an ever expanding provision of after-hours imaging services.
-With 39 expert lectures ranging from topics on acute care to neuroradiology, this course covers the spectrum of scenarios a radiologist working after hours may encounter and will enhance your diagnostic skills and patient care.
-Your course will come with the accompanying book, consisting of 40 in-depth articles, shipped to you at no additional cost.
+The paradigm shift from volume to value—intensely focused on quality of care, customer service, appropriateness, patient throughput and timeliness—has resulted in an ever-expanding provision of after-hours imaging services.
+Featuring 39 expert lectures ranging from topics on acute care to neuroradiology, this Online Course covers the spectrum of scenarios a radiologist working after dark may encounter and will enhance your diagnostic skills and patient care.
+In addition to online modules, you will also receive the accompanying book, consisting of 40 in-depth articles, shipped to you at no extra cost.

-This course package offers 29.5 CME and SA-CME Credits following completion of an online test.
+This course package offers 29.5 CME and SA-CME Credits following completion of an online assessment.

 Learning Outcomes and Modules

 Upon completion of this program, participants will posses the knowledge and skills to:

 - make the correct diagnosis confidently in dealing with ill patients

 - give a differential diagnosis, when necessary, and suggest the best management strategy

 - apply practice-based strategies for optimizing patient outcomes